TheFireCo/genkit-plugins/README.md

 ## Need support?

 > [!NOTE]
 > This repository depends on Google's Firebase Genkit.
-For issues and questions related to GenKit, please refer to instructions available in [GenKit's repository](https://github.com/firebase/genkit).
+For issues and questions related to Genkit, please refer to instructions available in [Genkit's repository](https://github.com/firebase/genkit).

 Reach out by opening a discussion on [Github Discussions](https://github.com/TheFireCo/genkit-plugins/discussions).